 How?
 Add color, pattern and typography… via your dinnerware and textiles.
 For instance, if you have a minimal kitchen then consider buying a few mugs with a geometric pattern to create an interesting contrast with the surroundings.
 Replace any old chipped dinnerware with new ones.
 Choose something a little different (another color perhaps).
 Dig out those kitchen towels with their colored big typeface.
 Logomania is big again.
 But, do get rid of all the little things that hurt your eyes with their aesthetic pollution.

 I hope this comes as a bit of help, to any of you trying to prep up for the Easter holidays.
+I do also suggest that you have a look at these 39 inspiring spring kitchen decor ideas.
 Do let me know if you’d like me to get into more detail about something that concerns.
 I’m always glad to help out any way I can.